Frequently Asked Questions

 Yes, it truly is.
 The water comes straight from a natural spring and flows into the pool by gravity—nothing is added, and nothing is taken away.
 It continuously moves through the pool before being directed into the River Derwent.

-In short, no — the pool is not artificially heated.
+No, the pool is not artificially heated.
 The water comes from a geothermal spring that rises from deep underground, which is why it enters the pool at a naturally warm 19.8°C. However, because the pool is open to the elements, the overall water temperature can feel quite cool, especially to those not used to swimming in natural spring water.

 We are currently operating the pool with an online booking system.
 This is to ensure we avoid overcrowding.
 The usual configuration of the pool is with three wide lanes and with no more than ten swimmers per lane.
 This leaves one narrow lane marked as a Disability lane which we like to leave empty for anyone that needs it.
 (This set-up is subject to change but never to the detriment of what we consider unsafe or uncomfortable for our swimmers' experience).